relogu/relogu.github.io/_teaching/2023-cam-mphil-bao-supervisor.md

 location: "Cambridge, United Kingdom"
 ---

 I co-supervised **Bao Nguyen** during his MPhil Thesis project.
 The work investigated the possibility of applying sheaf neural networks in the context of federated learning.
+A [research paper](https://arxiv.org/abs/2405.20882) describing our approach is available on arXiv.